Krzysztofkol/LearningTechTree/README.md

 To run the app, you can use `start-app-script.bat`

+You can add as many roadmaps as you want.
 To add a roadmap on a subject `Subject`:

 1. create folder `Subject` in the main directory,
 2. create empty file `graph.txt` in the newly created `Subject` folder,